[This article would take the reader through a

 commercial peddlers or sociopolitical manipulators or evangelists.
 In the past, people’s more-or-less stable life-conditions

-useful/adequate to get by and there was no need for them to seek any
+to get by and there was no need to seek any “objective truths.”
+Most likely, they were not even aware that

-were not even aware that there is such a thing called “objective truth.”
-All these puts people on “autopilot,” making them unable to go beyond their limited mindsets to anything new.
-As our habits / behaviour are formed mainly
+them unable to go beyond their limited mindsets to anything new.
+As our habits/behaviour are formed mainly

 unconsciously since we are children and are based largely on societal thinking we

-had inherited from the past and cannot be changed on a whim, these realities become a barricade in the modern world in which we are overwhelmed with
+inherit from the past and cannot be changed on a whim, these realities become an

-deciphering the onslaught to arrive at objective truths.
+onslaught to arrive at objective truths.

-Given these deficiencies,
+Given these

-people do not work alone; they work in interaction with others in the same
+problems they face daily, however knowledgeable he/she can be.
+Also, people do not work alone; they work in

-and/or several other organizations.
-To further
+interaction with others in the same and/or several other organizations.
+To further complicate matters, societal

-such settings virtually guarantees that their outcomes will be anything but
+that their outcomes will be anything but viable, let alone optimal.

 The statements in

-the above paragraph could be better understood if we look into their “probabilistic”
+the above paragraph could be better understood if we look into their

-aspect.
-That is if, for example, one has
+“probabilistic” aspect.
+That is if, for

-probability is, that he/she would likely know only 20% of that problem.
-The same applies to others involved in the
+or the probability is, that he/she would likely know only 20% of that

-five individuals involved in solving a given problem and each has 20% of the
+there are, say, five individuals involved in solving a given problem and each

-knowledge about that problem that the others don’t have, and given that none of
+has 20% of the knowledge about that problem that the others don’t have, and

-them has the telepathic powers to impart what each knows to the others,
+given that none of them has the telepathic powers to impart what each knows to

 Then there is the